 - Include customer demographics – Summarise gender, age and average income or expenditure.

-- Location, location, location – If your business is based on footfall, such as a coffee shop, or it covers a geographic area such as mobile dog grooming, detail the location of your customers.
-If it’s an online business, your reach might be nationwide, but in again show the target demographic, i.e 18 -30 male and female
+- Location, location, location – If your business is based on footfall, such as a coffee shop opens in new window, or it covers a geographic area such as mobile dog grooming, detail the location of your customers.
+If it’s an online business opens in new window, your reach might be nationwide, but again show the target demographic, e.g. 18 -30 male and female.

 - Customer need – Explain in a paragraph the problems faced by the customer, what solution your business will provide, and the benefits of that solution to the customer.
 For example: Many families living in England have children with gluten intolerance who can’t eat the majority of school snacks, and there are few affordable alternatives available.
 This business helps parents by offering a range of gluten free, affordable school snacks with packaging that’s fun for kids.
 This results in happy, healthy children and removes the stress parents feel when packing lunchboxes.

-For methods to find out more about your customers, read out guide to market research techniques.
+For methods to find out more about your customers, read our guide to market research techniques opens in new window.